Pick Your Promo: Free LLC + Free Service

 Estimated reading time: 5 minutes

 Selecting a business entity structure for your company is one of the most important decisions you can make as a small business owner.
-However, unless you are a lawyer or tax professional, the specific differences between each type of business entity can be difficult to grasp.
+However, unless you are a lawyer or tax professional, the specific disparities between each business entity can be difficult to grasp.

-Because new business owners are frequently puzzled about the difference between these business structures, let’s take a closer look at each:
+Because new business owners are frequently puzzled about the difference between these business structures, let’s take a closer look at each one:

 Sole Proprietorship

-A sole proprietorship—which is an unincorporated business with one owner—is the simplest and least expensive type of business to form.
+A sole proprietorship—an unincorporated business with one owner—is the simplest and least expensive legal entity.
 Individuals who operate a business on their own are considered to be sole proprietors.
 For example, if you are a professional freelance writer, you are automatically a sole proprietor—unless you have adopted another business structure.

-You can typically identify a business as a sole proprietorship by the fact that the owner’s name is actually the business name—although sole proprietorships can also operate under a brand or trade name, also known as a dba (doing business as).
-The main differentiator of a sole proprietorship is that there is no legal separation between the business and business owner.
+You can identify a business as a sole proprietorship because the owner’s name is the business name—although sole proprietorships can also operate under a brand or trade name, also known as a DBA (Doing Business As).
+The main differentiator of a sole proprietorship is that there is no legal separation between the business and the business owner.
 A sole proprietorship is not recognized as a legal entity.
-And consequently, the owner has personal liability for all of the business’s debts.
-Below are some things to think about when considering a sole proprietorship for your business:
+The owner is also liable for all of the business’s debts.

 • No required paperwork (except for industry-specific licenses)